Day 33 – God’s Image-Bearers can Only be Satisfied in Him; Lust can Never Satisfy

 To live with Him in everlasting grace.

-From fleshly desires we turn and depart,
+From fleshly desires I turn and depart,

 Thanksgiving heals the jealous Christian heart.